-Raw material is not just one – Ethanol for flex fuel production is obtained from starch which can be obtained from sugarcane, wheat, potato, corn, rice straw etc. So, depending upon the climatic condition and seasonal changes, crops can be changed.
+Raw material is not just one – ERP for ethanol fuel production is obtained from starch which can be obtained from sugarcane, wheat, potato, corn, rice straw etc. So, depending upon the climatic condition and seasonal changes, crops can be changed.

 Corrosion – Ethanol is corrosive.
 It reacts with oxygen in air and forms acidic compounds.
 Hence, flex fuels can lead to corrosion of engine system components and engine wear.

 Lesser engine performance - It can lead settling impurities at bottom of fuel tank affecting performance of engine.